Vick206/necktie/README.md

 # necktie
-Set of utilities for daily carry, recompiled bins and other shenanigans
+Set of utilities for daily carry, and other shenanigans One day I will be cool, and use this stuff at a new job to seem like a greybeard.